manatlan/htag/RunnersBronx.md

 This page is just here, for me, to try to expose troubles ;-) (it's a lot of notes)

+## update 2023/9/8
+it's going in the right direction ...

+Module **"htag"** will don't provide "web runners" anymore.
+So all provided runners will be only "TAG-LIFE".
+It make senses, because on desktop : there is only "one user".

+Module **"htagweb"** will provide exclusivly "web runners", which are "STATE-LIFE" only !
+(on the web, each user will have its own state(session) in server side)

+**side note:**

+And the futur "htagweb" will provide many options to manage "sessions", and will be compatible with py3.7 (for rpi/glitch.com).
+(only one option will require py3.8 (shared memory dict) the news webrunners will only rely on WS transport (no more http), so tags will live only during a ws session (I don't try anymore to try to keep them in complex soft/ipc architectures).
+So full compatibility with uvloop, gunicorn/uvicorn web workers, oauth flow, etc ... and so, they are pretty solids and simples to maintain.

+currently, i'm working on htagweb, and will release a new version soon ... after that, will release a htag without web runners, and will remove all deprecated ...

+the "1.0" is coming soon (this year!).
+But everything on htag side is ok (no more big bang changes!)

 ## update 2023/9/2
 last thoughts ;-)